If you’re interested to learn how to say “Happy Birthday” in Japanese in different styles, you’ve come to the right place!

 Using formal Japanese expressions can always be accomplished to create a more respectful atmosphere with whomever you’re communicating with.
 But don’t be too respectful with friends, or it might seem like you want to create a distance between your relationship!

 The next one is ハッピーバースデー (happii basudei).
 Sounds familiar?
 Yes.
-The tradition of the celebrating birthdays in Japan is such a borrowed phenomenon that Japanese people literally say “happy birthday” to one another!
+Japanese birthday traditions is such a borrowed phenomenon that Japanese people literally say “happy birthday” to one another!
 The カタカナ (katakana) is proof of the loan word’s foreign nature.

 Of course, it’s done uniquely with its own Japanese accent, but still.
 This Japanese birthday greeting is also only used among relatives and close friends – you wouldn’t use this with your boss!
 It’s a more formal version of that good ol’ birthday wish.

 Before we head on to the history of Japanese birthdays, feel free to visit or re-visit our article on the Japanese alphabet if reading the words in Japanese gets a bit difficult.
 This is if you want to practice reading in Japanese.
 Of course, you can always read them with the romanized spelling (romaji) beside each word, too!

 Celebrating a birthday was not always as big in Japan as it is today.
 In fact, until around 1950, individual birthdays in Japan weren’t celebrated at all!
 As we all know, who study and observe contemporary Japanese culture, the group always comes before the individual.

 Society is more like one big family than anything else, and one should put their family members before themselves.
 This has been the well-grounded mentality of Japanese people for centuries.

 Traditionally, the Japanese of old thought it was more honorary to celebrate the New Year instead of individual birthdays.